Essay guidelines

 For expository essays, “explain” and “define” prompts are the main keywords.
 Below there are some examples of expository essay topics.

 Similar to other types of essays, an expository essay starts with a smooth and interesting introduction.
-That is, you need to hook the reader’s interest, present your research topic, and state your thesis statement.
+That is, you need a hook sentence to peak the reader’s interest, present your research topic, and state your thesis statement.

 Expository essay introduction example